IOP (Intensive Outpatient Program) In Rehab Facility

 - Support Groups: Support groups are peer-led programs such as Alcoholics and Narcotics Anonymous.
 These should be part of both rehab therapy and aftercare.

-- Medication Management: With medication management, the addicts take pharmaceutical drugs to block the effects of the drug the patient is addicted to and/or to curb cravings.
+- Medication Management: With medication management, people with substance use disorder take pharmaceutical drugs to block the effects of the drug the patient is addicted to and/or to curb cravings.
 This can be risky as sometimes patients become addicted to these new drugs.

-- Detoxification: In some cases, an IOP program may choose to offer detox services to the addicts who are not likely to experience dangerous effects from withdrawing from their drug of choice.
+- Detoxification: In some cases, an IOP program may choose to offer detox services to people with substance use disorder who are not likely to experience dangerous effects from withdrawing from their drug of choice.

 - Matrix Model: This model is specifically used to treat patients addicted to uppers.
 The focus is on developing high self-esteem and self-regard.
 It can incorporate many different forms of rehab therapy as well as drug testing, education, and relapse analysis.